augusto-herrmann/augusto-herrmann.github.io/_posts/2022-11-25-senacon-sees-no-problem-in-whatsapp-data-sharing.md

 > Request for clarifications by this Department of Consumer Protection and
 > Defense.
 Information provided by the ascertained.
 Absence of violation
 > to consumer legislation.
 Suggestion of closure.
 Accepting the reasons
-> expressed in Technical Note n.º 42/2022/CGCTSA/DPDC/SENACON/MJ
+> expressed in Technical Note no. 42/2022/CGCTSA/DPDC/SENACON/MJ
 > (20929036) which become part of the present decision, I determine:
 > closure of the present case,